cldeluna/uv_script/README.md

 Tip: Make It Permanent (System/User Environment Variable)

-If you want `uv` to always be available from any new terminal:
+If you want `uv` to always be available from any new PowerShell terminal:

 ```
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";$env:USERPROFILE\AppData\Local\uv\bin", "User")
 ```

-Then open up a new terminal.
+Then open up a new PowerShell terminal.

 ---